Generalized front propagation for spatial stochastic population models: Applications to Stochastic Spatial Models Considered in [17]

 It is shown in \cite{EFP2017} that $\hat{X}^n_t$ is approximated by a branching process.
-With high probability, by time $\Lambda>0$, no event marks more than one individual at a time.
+For any $\Lambda>0$, with high probability, by time $\Lambda$, no event marks more than one individual at a time.
 Conditional on no event marking multiple individuals up to time $\Lambda$, non-selective events are just random walk steps for the single marked individual, and selective events are ternary branches for the single marked individual.
 (Events with no marked individuals have no effect.)
 The approximate dual $X^n_t$ is defined as having precisely these dynamics and it is a branching dual in the sense of Section~\ref{s:vote}.
-It is a continuous time branching random walk with branch rate $\gamma \eps_n^{-2}$ for an explicit constant $\gamma$ (see (3.5) of \cite{EFP2017}), with step and dispersion distributions given explicitly in terms of $\mu^{n}$ and $\mathcal{R}_n$.
-We denote by $\hat{\X}^n_t$ and $\X^n_t$ the historical processes associated to $\hat{X}^n_t$ and $X^n_t$.
+It is a continuous time branching random walk with branch rate $\gamma \eps_n^{-2}$ for an explicit constant $\gamma$ (see (3.5) of \cite{EFP2017}).
+As before, we denote by $\hat{\X}^n_t$ and $\X^n_t$ the historical processes associated to $\hat{X}^n_t$ and $X^n_t$.
 Without loss of generality, we may construct coupled versions of $\hat{\X}^n_t$ and $\X^n_t$ on a common probability space whose law, when the initial individual starts at $x \in \R^{\mathbf{d}}$, we denote by $Q^n_{x}$.
 It is a consequence of \cite[Lemma~3.12]{EFP2017} that the coupling may be chosen so that for any $\Lambda > 0$,

 For a description of the voting procedure $\V$ on the true dual $\hat{\X}^n_t$, see \cite{EFP2017}.
 Restricted to $\X^n_t$, the voting algorithm $\V$ is simply (ternary) majority voting and corresponds to univariate $g$-function $g(p) = 3p^2-2p^3$ as in \eqref{e.gbbmdef}.
-The SLFVS is not defined at fixed points, so defining the dual relation requires integration against test functions.
+Since the SLFVS is a measure-valued process, defining the dual relation requires integration against test functions.
 The dual relation (see \cite[Theorem 3.4]{EFP2017}) is as follows: for every $\psi\in C(\R^{\mathbf{d}})\cap L^{1}(\R^{\mathbf{d}})$,